-Like the senior school, Clayesmore Prep is not an exam-passing factory, although there’s a strong success rate for pupils all the way through.
-The Pre-Prep is small and cosy, located in its own wooded area.
-Moving into a separate building for the Prep, a bright new block built in 2008, there is one form for each of Years 3 and 4 with no more than 18 in each class, and once you hit Years 5 and 6 an extra intake of children allows for 2 forms in each year.
+Like the Senior School, the Prep is not an exam-passing factory, although there’s a strong success rate for pupils all the way through.
+There is one form for each of Years 3 and 4 with no more than 18 in each class, and once you hit Years 5 and 6 an extra intake of children allows for 2 forms in each year.
 In Years 7 and 8 there are three classes per year.
 The lessons I poked my head into seemed fun and interactive, with a strong focus on forward thinking education and an embrace of mobile technology.
 Clayesmore very much has the feel of an all-rounder school, with children doing extremely well in all disciplines – this year 21 scholarships were won across Academic, Drama, Music, Art and Sport into senior schools.

 With only the occasional pupil leaving at 11 to go to the excellent local grammar schools, nearly 90% of all Clayesmore Prep children go onto the Senior School.
 While this is by no means pushed, it is a clear indication of how parents feel about the school, and bigger nearby public schools are clearly being shunned in favour of the ethos at Clayesmore.

-Unsurprisingly, boarding is hugely popular in this rural idyll, with more fun activities than you can shake a stick at.
+Unsurprisingly, boarding is hugely popular in this rural idyll, with more fun activities than you can shake a stick at and in 2020 the boarding facilities have been revamped.
 50% of children in Years 7 and 8 board, with 25% of children in Years 5 and 6 and a scattering of boarders in Years 3 and 4.
-Boarding is full or flexi (you have to commit to 2 or 3 regular nights, ad-hoc B&B nights are not an option) and although many boarders go home on Saturday nights there are a strong contingent – at least 30 kids – who stay in to enjoy the whopping selection of weekend activities, including ringo-ing, dry ski slope skiing, sailing and horse riding, and a whole range of activities in school from cookery to gardening to wildlife hunting.
+Boarding is full or flexi (you have to commit to 2 or 3 regular nights, ad-hoc B&B nights are not an option) and although many boarders go home on Saturday nights there are a strong contingent – at least 30 kids – who stay in to enjoy the whopping selection of weekend activities, including ringo-ing, dry ski slope skiing, sailing and horse riding, and a whole range of activities in school from cookery to gardening to quizzing and art attack nights.

 Most boarders are UK based – the school is so popular that they don’t need to seek out overseas boarders – and the fun stuff takes place in a bright, light boarding block.
 From the outside the mid-70s building isn’t much to look at but the school have worked their magic inside, with funky artwork, colourful sofas and some very impressive bunk bed/desk/sofa combo units being rolled out throughout the dorms giving the boarding house a fun, cosy feel.
 In the head’s words, there are ‘very few places you can hide away’ at Clayesmore Prep.

 We were particularly impressed by the working relationship between Prep and Senior School.
-Not only are the younger children able to use any and all of the impressive facilities of their older siblings, but there is a strong programme of Senior School pupils helping in the Prep School, whether it is reading with them, helping out in the nursery as part of their Duke of Edinburgh schemes, or BTEC Sports students coaching the Prep sports teams.
-Whether it is waving to a sibling across the dining room or playing together outside, the school seems happily linked from tinies to sixth formers.
+Not only are the younger children able to use any and all of the impressive facilities of their older siblings, but there is a strong programme of Senior School pupils helping in the Prep School, whether it is reading with them or BTEC Sports students coaching the Prep sports teams.
+Whether it is waving to a sibling across the dining room or playing together outside, the school seems happily linked from minis to Sixth Formers.